10 Best Things to Do this Spring in Georgia

 Drive-in movie theaters are making a comeback, and Georgia boasts five that have been going strong for decades.
 From the Wilderness Outdoor Movie Theater in northwest Georgia, which boasts the largest outdoor movie theater screen in the world, to the Jesup Drive-In in south Georgia, which has 1950s-esque car hops, these theaters offer classic fun for the whole family.
 See what's showing at a theater near you!

 What's a better time to start planning a getaway by car?
 Decide what you want to see, whether it be coast or mountains, cities or small towns.
-Follow the 41-mile Russell-Brasstown Scenic Byway through the mountains, or drive along US-17 to coastal communities from Richmond Hill to Darien.
+Follow the 41-mile Russell-Brasstown Scenic Byway through the mountains, drive along US-17 to coastal communities from Richmond Hill to Darien, or taste your way through the state on Georgia Grown Trail 37.
 Bring your own car, or hire a campervan from Live More Campervans, Scamper Van or Escape Campervans, which allows you to sleep in your wheels at one of the state's many campgrounds.

 Looking for colorful walls to photograph?
 You're in luck.
 Atlanta has hundreds of murals in every corner of the city, especially around Cabbagetown and Old Fourth Ward.
 Savannah also has its own, usually commissioned by art galleries and non-profits to beautify their buildings.
 Macon also has upped its game in terms of public art, with murals, sculptures and Little Free Libraries around town.
 Don’t miss the mural in Dublin, which honors the civil rights movement and Dr. Martin Luther King, Jr.